Check your cancellation options

 Check your health and travel insurances

-- Make sure you're covered for unexpected medical expenses, and check if maximum coverage is sufficient for Switzerland.
+- Make sure you're covered for unexpected medical expenses, and check if your coverage is sufficient for Switzerland.

 - Consider a cancellation insurance, which can help if refunds are not possible through the companies you booked with.
-But do read the fine print.
+Read the fine print.
 Cancellation can be done for many reasons, and not all reasons are necessarily covered.
 Epidemic outbreaks often are not.

-- Some companies offer ‘cancel for any reason’ or CFAR insurances, either as an included feature of their insurance or as an add-on option.
-CFAR insurances allow you to cancel no matter what reason you have, and your reason doesn’t have to be explicitly mentioned in the conditions.
-Mind that CFAR options are usually more expensive, and that not all travelers qualify.
+- Some companies offer ‘cancel for any reason’ or CFAR insurances.
+These insurances allow you to cancel no matter what reason you have, and your reason doesn’t have to be explicitly mentioned in the conditions.
+CFAR options are usually more expensive, and not all travelers qualify.
 For example: you mostly have to request for a CFAR insurance within a limited amount of days (typically ranging from 10 to 21) after your trip booking, and cancel no less than 48 hours before the scheduled departure.

 Plan your journey to Switzerland